Skip to Main Content

 • One common exception to the general rule that a creator automatically has copyright in their works is called “work-for-hire”

-• If you are an employee, or otherwise under contract to a person or corporation, your contract may stipulate that some or all of what you create “on company time” belongs to your employer, not you.
+• If you are an employee, or otherwise under contract to a person or corporation or other employer, your contract may stipulate that some or all of what you create “on company time” belongs to your employer, not you.

 • For example, as an employee of the University of California, if I create a guide to copyrights, it belongs to the Regents of the University of California.
 On the other hand, research or teaching materials belong to the researcher or instructor.